pulumi/docs/content/docs/tutorials/aws/aws-js-webserver-component.md

 </p>

-Deploy an EC2 instance using `@pulumi/aws`, using a common module for creating an instance.
-A function `createInstance` is defined in [webserver.js](https://github.com/pulumi/examples/blob/master/aws-js-webserver-component/webserver.js) which is then used in main program.
+Deploy an EC2 instance with the `@pulumi/aws` package, using a common module for creating an instance.
+We define a function, `createInstance`, in [webserver.js](https://github.com/pulumi/examples/blob/master/aws-js-webserver-component/webserver.js) and use it in the main program, [index.js](https://github.com/pulumi/examples/blob/master/aws-js-webserver-component/index.js).

-For a walkthrough of the main example, [Infrastructure on AWS](https://www.pulumi.com/docs/tutorials/aws/ec2-webserver/).
+For a walkthrough of the main example, see [Simple Web Server Using Amazon EC2](https://www.pulumi.com/docs/tutorials/aws/ec2-webserver/).